carpentries/instructor-training/episodes/02-practice-learning.md

 ---
 title: "Building Skill With Practice"
 block: "How Learning Works"
-teaching: 20
+teaching: 30
-exercises: 40
+exercises: 30
 questions:
 - "How do people learn?"
 - "Who is a typical Carpentries learner?"
 - "How can we help novices become competent practitioners?"
 objectives:
 - "Compare and contrast the three stages of skill acquisition."
-- "Identify a mental model and explain what it represents."
+- "Identify a mental model and an analogy that can help to explain it."
-- "Explain why practice and feedback are important for learning."
-- "Explain the purpose of formative assessments."
-- "Identify formative assessments in your teaching and learning experiences."
+- "Apply a concept map to explore a simple mental model."
+- "Understand the limitations of knowledge in the absence of a functional mental model."
+- "Create a formative assessment to diagnose a broken mental model."
 keypoints:
 - "Our goal when teaching novices is to help them construct useful mental models."
+- "Exploring our own mental models can help us prepare to convey them."
-- "This requires practice and feedback."
+- "Constructing a useful mental model requires practice and corrective feedback."
 - "Formative assessments provide practice for learners and feedback to learners and instructors."
 ---

 We will now get started with a discussion of how learning works.
-We will learn some key findings from educational research and identify how these principles are put into practice in Carpentries workshops.
+We will begin with some key concepts from educational research and identify how these principles are put into practice in Carpentries workshops.

 ## The Carpentries Pedagogical Model